Arithmetic operations make up the majority of functions in the Assembly languages.

 One of the most important aspects of mathematical operations is how numbers are stored at the machine hardware level.
 Memory locations, such as registers, cache, or secondary storage, all have fixed binary lengths.

 These fixed lengths mean that processors must have special registers to “catch” overflow from operations.
-Overflow operations can include handling extremely large numbers, marking when a carryover occurs in addition or storing both the quotient and remainder of divisions operations.
+Overflow operations can include handling extremely large numbers, marking when a carryover occurs in addition or storing both the quotient and remainder of division operations.

 Most languages allow for at least two distinct types of each arithmetic operation.
 One type performs a calculation on two registers and the other performs an operation using one value from a register and another value that is directly added, known as an immediate or constant.